Find us below in alphabetical order.

 Ever since I was introduced to the broad field of ecology and evolutionary biology, I've been busy learning new concepts and methods (e.g. spatially explicit movement modeling, behavioral experiments, field experiments, phylogenetics, RAD sequencing) and systems (butterflies, moths, passerine birds).
 I aim to answer questions about the origin of natural diversity and the role of different interspecies interactions in the maintenance of diversity, ranging from investigating the selective pressures caused by predator-prey and host-parasite interactions to the effects of human land use on species ecology and range shifts.
 Currently, I am mainly interested in "evolution in action", testing selection in the field and looking at how selection affects traits at the genetic level.

 See my personal website here.

-Professor in Evolutionary biology
+Professor Emerita in Evolutionary biology